AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

 Or perhaps you're creating your own autocomplete widget in, say, React.
 You'd create the trie beforehand and subscribe to your input field's `onkeyup` event.
 As the user enters text, you adjust the list of options that you show to them by using your trie.

-## Building a Prefix Tree in Python
+## Building a Prefix Tree

-So now that we understand what a prefix tree looks like and how it can be used, how can we represent it in code?
-You'll be happy to know that it's actually really simple, especially if you're comfortable with recursion.
+Now that we know what a prefix tree looks like and how it can be used, how can we represent it in code?

 First, like all trees, a prefix tree is going to consist of nodes.
 Each node will keep track of three pieces of data.
 I'll cover the two important ones here and bring up the third one when we get to it: